abpframework/abp/docs/en/samples/microservice-demo.md

 * `ProductManagement.Application` contains the implementation of application services.
 * `ProductManagement.EntityFrameworkCore` contains DbConext and other EF Core related classes and configuration.
 * `ProductManagement.HttpApi` contains API Controllers.
 * `ProductManagement.HttpApi.Client` contains C# proxies to directly use the HTTP API remotely.
-Uses [Dynamic C# API Clients](../framework/api-development/dynamic-csharp-clients.md) feature of the ABP framework.
+Uses [Dynamic C# API Clients](../framework/api-development/dynamic-csharp-clients.md) feature of the ABP.
 * `ProductManagement.Web` contains the UI elements (pages, scripts, styles... etc).

 By the help of this layering, it is possible to use the same module as a package reference in a monolithic application or use as a service that runs in another server.
 It is possible to separate UI (Web) and API layers, so they run in different servers.